mcnuttandrew/vislint_mpl/README.md

 ## Additional Materials

+In the additional materials folder, we have included a speculative list of a wide variety of additional lint rules, along with notes as to how they might be created.
 As noted above in the additional materials section we present several notebooks of interest.
-In order to run these, first have jupyter installed, activate in the same fashion as noted above, and then run
+In order to run these, first have jupyter installed, activate in the same fashion as noted above, and then run:

 ```sh
 jupyter notebook
 ```

 It may be necessary to also run ```ipython kernel install --user``` in order to get everything installe correctly.

+Of particular note, we have provided the notebook used to produce the figure found in the paper associated with this work.
+That graphic is drawn from the sprawling github Jupyter notebook corpus found [here](https://library.ucsd.edu/dc/collection/bb6931851t).
+The figure used in the paper is drawn from a reconstruction of the original notebook (rebuild rebuild_of_nb_266110) which we present along side the original (nb_266110) for transparency.